 Gmail vs. Outlook.
 You may not find as many loyalists in this debate as you would in an argument over Coke vs. Pepsi or Kirk vs. Picard, but I’ve met a fair share of professionals who proclaim one email solution is inherently superior to the other.

 If someone’s a fan of Google products, they tend to side with Gmail, while if they’re used to Microsoft products, you can count on them liking Outlook better.

 But are there any objective benefits that make one of these professional email solutions better than the other?

-The spoiler to this debate is that each solution has some advantages and disadvantages that make it impossible to declare a truly universal winner.
-That said, I’m willing to bet that after reading this article, you’ll come down squarely on one side or the other based on your personal perspectives, work history, and professional needs.
+Each solution has some advantages and disadvantages that make it impossible to declare a truly universal winner.
+That said, I’m willing to bet that after reading this article, you’ll come down squarely on one side or the other — Outlook or Gmail — based on your personal perspectives, work history, and professional needs.

 I’ll start with a high-level overview of the core differences between Outlook and Gmail, and move to a head-to-head faceoff of Outlook vs. Gmail in each of a dozen or so categories.
 It’s up to you to decide how you weigh the importance of those categories, and ultimately, which solution is better for you.